tataton/react-curriculum-proposal/README.md

     ```
     This probably seems like a lot of code to display just one sentence, but the code controls three different events in the component's lifecycle:

     1. When the component is first invoked, the `constructor()` method is called, and sets the initial state of the component.
 At first, a `this.state.isLoadingAuthor` flag is set to true, and this makes the `render()` method display a "Loading" message.
+Although you'll often see `props` in React component constructor expressions, we can omit it here because we don't use `this.props` in the constructor.
     2. Once the component has been mounted (and the "Loading" message displayed), the component calls its `componentDidMount()` lifecycle method.
 This initiates the HTTP GET request that retrieves the authorName, changes the component state, and (because state is changed) triggers a re-render.
     3. Finally, the component calls `render()` again; this time, `this.state.isLoadingAuthor` is false, and (as long as there was no error in completing the GET request) the component displays the author.